Build Your Butt for Moms: Why Your Workouts Aren’t Changing Your Shape (And What To Do Instead)

 So you end up in a cycle where you’re consistent but not progressing.

 If you enjoy classes, they can still have a place in your routine.
 They’re great for movement and energy.
-But if your goal is to build your butt for moms, they can’t be the foundation of your training.
+But if your goal is to grow your muscles (and booty), they can’t be the foundation of your training.

 What Effective Glute Training Looks Like